The Tarot Garden – Capalbio

 The Tarot Garden is a 2-hectare artistic park located in the Tuscan Maremma in Garavicchio, a small village close to Capalbio and Pescia Fiorentina.

-The park has been created by the Franco-American artist Niki de Saint Phalle and is famous for the 22 gigantic and grotesque statues inspired by the Major Arcana of the Tarots, making the garden a symbolic place of esoteric charm.
+It has been created by the Franco-American artist Niki de Saint Phalle who placed in the garden 22 gigantic and grotesque statues inspired by the Major Arcana of the Tarots, making the garden a symbolic place of esoteric charm.

 The artist was certainly influenced by Antoni Gaudí‘s Parque Guell in Barcelona and by the Monster Park in Bomarzo (Viterbo) which inspired the imposing figures in steel and concrete covered with glass, mirrors and colored ceramics in a triumph of colorful creativity and free from constraints.